KrishnaMehta123/Suggestedits/docs/Journeys and Orchestration/intellinode/test.md

 #### Purpose

-Find out the delay in messaging required to help users convert.  \<\<@soumen, please verify this change in information>>
+Find out the delay in messaging required to help users convert.  &lt;&lt;@soumen, please verify this change in information&gt;&gt;

 #### Assumption